thiswillbeyourgithub/Voice2Anki/README.md

 * Copy your OpenAI API key to a file called `API_KEY.txt`
 * `python __init__.py --browser`
     * `--backend=anki OR markdown`
-    * `--browser` opens the browser on the interface.
+    * `--open_browser` opens the browser on the interface.
-    * `--auth` enables the authentication panel. user/password have to be edited in `__init__.py`.
+    * `--do_auth` enables the authentication panel. user/password have to be edited in `__init__.py`.
-    * `--localnetwork` to make the interface accessible to your local network.
+    * `--localnetworkonly` to make the interface accessible to your local network.
 Use `ifconfig` to figure out your local IP adress and connect to it using `https://[IP]:7860` (don't forget the http**s** ).
 You can use that to make it accessible from the global internet if you configure port forwarding from your router.
 Otherwise it's only accessible from the computer.
     * `--debug` to increase verbosity.
-    * **CAREFUL** if you add `--share`, the interface will be forwarded to Hugging Face's website and accessible via a URL for 72 hours.
+    * **CAREFUL** if you add `--do_share`, the interface will be forwarded to Hugging Face's website and accessible via a URL for 72 hours.
 Handy if you want to use WhisperToAnki on mobile but can have privacy and security implications.
 * open your browser at the URL shown in the output.
 * The first thing to do is to enter a profile name in the `profile` field.
 This will automatically fill the other fields with the latest value.